Arriving in Santo Tomas, Guatemala

 It was a long day sitting mostly on a bus.
-We got a little taste test of Guatemala Heart Of The Mayan World but we would likely not be returning to this part.
-But we would soon learn that many of the countries we would visit in Central America on this 26 day trip (Costa Rica and Panama) were mostly commercial ports and poorer on the Caribbean side we were transiting.
-I guess that means we will be back to visit the Pacific side!
+We got a little taste test of Guatemala Heart Of The Mayan World.
+But we would likely not return to this part.
+But we soon learned that many of the countries we visited in Central America on this 26 day trip (Costa Rica and Panama) were mostly commercial ports.
+And they were poorer on the Caribbean side we travelled.
+I guess that meant we would be back to visit the Pacific side!

-Some of the things I learned from our knowledgeable guide along the way:
+Some of the things we learned from our knowledgeable guide along the way:

 - Guatemala is a Guatemalian word (not spanish) for “land of trees”

-- It is the most populated country in Central America with 15 million people
+- It was the most populated country in Central America with 15 million people

 - 23 cultures and 23 languages (20 are Mayan dialects)